-My research interests include neural and vascular mechanisms in circulatory control in health
+The research interests of Virend Somers, M.D., Ph.D., include neural and vascular mechanisms in circulatory control in health and disease.

-- Neural, vascular, and genetic mechanisms linking sleep disorders to cardiovascular disease.
-These studies explore the interactions between sleep apnea and cardiovascular function, with special attention to mechanisms by which sleep apnea may worsen heart failure.
-We are also addressing the potential mechanisms by which changes in neural and vascular function may contribute to the circadian pattern of cardiovascular events.
+- Neural, vascular and genetic mechanisms linking sleep disorders to cardiovascular disease.
+Studies in this area of focus explore the interactions between sleep apnea and cardiovascular function, with special attention paid to mechanisms by which sleep apnea may worsen heart failure.
+Dr. Somers' team is also addressing the potential mechanisms by which changes in neural and vascular function may contribute to the circadian pattern of cardiovascular events.

 - Risk factors for cardiovascular disease.
 The team is investigating autonomic, vascular and neuroendocrine mechanisms linking obesity to cardiovascular disease.
 Additional research is being carried out on the cardiovascular disease mechanisms activated by tobacco use.

 - Long QT syndrome (LQTS).
 Another area of focus involves research on the mechanisms mediating sudden death risk in patients with LQTS.